open-services-group/community/wg-byon-build-pipelines/charter.md

 ## Scope

 The goal of this working group is to create a service that implements the Bring Your Own Notebook (BYON) MVP in the context of Open Data Hub (ODH).
+This includes:

+1. Building ODH Notebook container images from GitHub-hosted repositories
+2. Validating such images and integrating them into ODH
+3. extensions of the ODH dashboard
+4. user acceptance tests for these features
+5. documentation and guidelines on how to create and maintainer suche GitHub-hosted repositories

 ### In scope